DEAP/deap/doc/tutorials/speedup.rst

 *Time taken : 121 seconds (1.2x faster)*

 Starting with DEAP 0.8, a module named *cTools* is provided.
 This module includes a subset of the deap.tools module, but is implemented in C to improve performances.
 Only the bottleneck functions (in term of computationnal effort) are provided in *cTools*, with the exact same API and behavior as their pure-Python implementation.
-The NSGA-II selection algorithm is one of them, and can be used here to improve performances, by changing only two lines (the module inclusion and the registration of the algorithm).
+The NSGA-II selection algorithm is one of them, and can be used here to improve performances, by only adding one line (the module inclusion) and changing a second (the registration of the selection algorithm).
 ::

     from deap import cTools
     # ...
     toolbox.register("select", cTools.selNSGA2)

-As one can see, the speedup reached is somewhat modest, as the main bottleneck remains the evaluation function.
+As one can see, the speedup reached is somewhat modest, since the main bottleneck remains the evaluation function.
 However, the improvement remains, and the coding effort needed is minimal; we will also see that it can be combined with other techniques to reach a better speedup.

 .. note::
     The cTools module is built at installation time (i.e. when executing the setup.py file).
 If no compiler is available, or if the building process failed for some reason, the cTools module will not be available.